awslabs/aws-service-catalog-enforce-template-constraints/README.md

 # aws-service-catalog-enforce-template-constraints
 A Python script to freeze EC2 instance creation to t2.medium/small for Service Catalog portfolios

-Go to Lambda Console -> Create-Function->Author From Scratch->Add Trigger->Select Lambda -> Choose the correct lambda from listing->Check the Enable Trigger on the same page->Click Next -> Enter a name for the function-> Enter "Enforce Template Constraints for ServiceCatalog in the Description -> Choose Python2.7 as RunTime-> Paste the contents of enforce-template-constraints.py in the Lambda Function Code block -> Enter lambda_function.lambda_handler in the Handler-> Create a custom role.
+Go to Lambda Console -> Create-Function->Author From Scratch->Add Trigger->Select SNS -> Choose the correct SNS (the one you created for Budgets Alert) from the list->Check the Enable Trigger on the same page->Click Next -> Enter a name for the function-> In the Description, enter "Enforce Template Constraints for ServiceCatalog -> Choose Python2.7 as RunTime-> Paste the contents of enforce-template-constraints.py in the Lambda Function Code block -> Enter lambda_function.lambda_handler in the Handler-> Create a custom role.
 Name it service-catalog-lambda-role->Enter the following policy

 ```